 Edward III built more of Windsor than any other medieval king.
 From 1350 Henry III’s chapel was refitted as the collegiate chapel of the Order of the Garter (founded in 1348) and dedicated to St George.

 The adjoining cloister and chambers were rebuilt to accommodate the canons.
-The entrance porch (completed by 1352) to this complex has a traceried vault of an ashlar-shell construction that comes closer to the classic form of fan vault than any other example of this date.
+The entrance porch (completed by 1352) to this complex has a traceried vault of an ashlar-shell construction that comes closest to the classic form of a fan vault than any other example of this date.

 The cloister tracery combines elements derived from the two earliest Perpendicular buildings, the cloister and chapter house of Old St Paul’s Cathedral and the south transept of Gloucester Abbey Church (now Cathedral).
 The transferral of the lower bailey lodgings to the college of St George suggests the intention to rebuild the ‘King’s Houses’ on the upper bailey as a self-contained palace, although this was not actually carried out until 1357–1368.